-Corporate Action Charge Corporate Action - Collection of coupons and dividends €15 per event (e.g., Cash Dividends, Stock Dividends, Dividend Reinvestment Plan, Exchange Offers) If income is less than €10, then the amount to be charged will be equal to the amount received Dematerialisation of Securities up to 0,25% per event Tax reclaim - Processing tax related refund applications €100 per application Proxy voting €100 per event Titles transfers from/to other custodians and between customer portfolios 0,20% (there is a minimum of €100 per security)
+Corporate Action Charge Corporate Action - Collection of coupons and dividends (e.g., Cash Dividends, Stock Dividends, Dividend Reinvestment Plan, Exchange Offers) €15 per event If income is less than €10, then the amount to be charged will be equal to the amount received Dematerialisation of Securities up to 0,25% per event Tax reclaim - Processing tax related refund applications €100 per application Proxy voting €100 per event Titles transfers from/to other custodians and between customer portfolios 0,20% (there is a minimum of €100 per security)

-3.3.
-Other services fees
+3.3 Other services fees

-Other Services Fee Processing Audit Requests / Questionnaire €50 per response Other special reports (e.g. accounting reports) To be agreed upon request LEI issuance/renewal fees (per Client request) Charges include the LOU's relevant applicable fees, plus the Bank's administration fee of: • €50 + VAT per each LEI issuance and • €50 + VAT per each LEI renewal Certification of legal documents (eg stamp duty) Charges are as per applicable law Special requests for other actions (eg. Markdown process) Charges include the sub-custodian's relevant applicable fees, plus the Bank's administration fee that is to be agreed with Client upon request
+5.5.
+Other services rees Other Services Fee Processing Audit Requests / Questionnaire €50 per response Other special reports (e.g. accounting reports) To be agreed upon request

+Cyprus LEI issuance/renewal fees (per Client request) Charges include the LOU's relevant applicable fees, plus the Bank's administration fee of: • €50 + VAT per each LEI issuance and • €50 + VAT per each LEI renewal Certification of legal documents (eg stamp duty) Charges are as per applicable law Special requests for other actions (eg. Markdown process) Charges include the sub-custodian's relevant applicable fees, plus the Bank's administration fee that is to be agreed with Client upon request